| Everything was ready, and the world

 that the propellerheads could pull apart and study the

+atoms of.
 The PR people wanted great pictures of

 Venus, showing the power of humankind's skill at getting